tagoso/linkpin/README.md

-# Linkpin: A Simple Bookmark Manager
+# Linkpin: Bookmark on Blockchain

 Linkpin is live.
 Start today!
 [`https://linkpin.tago.so/`](https://linkpin.tago.so/)

 <img src="https://raw.githubusercontent.com/tagoso/linkpin/refs/heads/main/src/frontend/public/linkpin-logo-long-white-background.png" alt="Long Linkpin Logo" style="max-width: 160px; width: 100%; height: auto;">

-Linkpin is a **100% on-chain, secure, and decentralized bookmark manager**.
+Linkpin is a **100% on-chain, secure and simple bookmark manager**.
 Built on the [`Internet Computer(ICP)`](https://internetcomputer.org/), it ensures all your bookmarks are securely stored, tamper-proof, and accessible from anywhere!

 ## How to Use